 What: The AFSA provides small business assistance and advice with:

 - Financial assistance and insolvency

 - a way for small business to protect your business when buying, selling, leasing or hiring out goods or selling valuable goods on consignment, and

 - advice to business on: bankruptcy or facing bankruptcy, inability to pay debts, and owed money.

 Contact 1300 364 785

 Who: VCAT is a tribunal that hears and decides civil and administrative legal cases in Victoria, Australia.

 What: If a mediation is undertaken at the VSBC and an agreement is not reached, the matter can be taken to VCAT.
 In these cases either party must request and obtain a certificate signed by the Victorian Small Business Commissioner.
-(If the mediation was held under the Small Business Commission Act 2017, no certificate is required to take the dispute to VCAT.)
+N.B. if the mediation was held under the Small Business Commission Act 2017, no certificate is required to take the dispute to VCAT.

-How: VCAT can hear disputes that are also covered by the VSBC, including disputes under the Retail Tenancies Act 2003, Small Business Commission Act 2017, Owner Drivers and Forestry Contractors Act 2005, Farm Debt Mediation Act 2011, and the Commercial Passenger Vehicle Industries Act 2017.
+How: VCAT can hear disputes that are also covered by the VSBC, including disputes under the Retail Leases Act 2003, Small Business Commission Act 2017, Owner Drivers and Forestry Contractors Act 2005, Farm Debt Mediation Act 2011, and the Commercial Passenger Vehicle Industry Act 2017.

 These disputes include: